Fair Work Commission: Structure

 When originally founded, all FWC members were previously members of the Australian Industrial Relations Commission.
-The FWC has a President (currently vacant), two Vice Presidents, a number of Deputy Presidents and Commissioners.
+The FWC has a President, two Vice Presidents, a number of Deputy Presidents and Commissioners.
 The General Manager reports to the President and is responsible for administration.
 This position replaced the Industrial Registrar.
 The inaugural President was Justice Giudice.
 He retired from this position in February 2012, and was succeeded by former Victorian Supreme Court judge Iain Ross who served from 2012 to 2022.

-FWC has members based in Melbourne (M), Sydney (S), Brisbane (B), Newcastle (N), Perth (P), Adelaide (A) and Canberra (C).
-The members of the FWC, as at February 2023, are:
+Members are based in Melbourne, Sydney, Brisbane, Newcastle, Perth, Adelaide, and Canberra.
+The members of the Fair Work Commission, as at August 2025, are: